Have you ever wondered why does it take 3 to 5 days for an international wire transfer to arrive?

 It is good to know that you don’t need to have a bank account with IBAN in Euro to send or receive SEPA transfers.
 If your bank is working with SEPA you can have your account in British pounds or Swiss francs etc, and still be able to send and receive SEPA transfers.
 The only thing is that you may loose a bit on the exchange rate.

-What is a SWIFT transfer
+What is a SWIFT international money transfer?

 Most of the international wire transfers are SWIFT transfers and they work in the exact same manner described above.
 SWIFT stands for: The Society of Worldwide Interbank Financial Telecommunication.
 It is a global financial messaging system that connects tens of thousands of banks around the world.
 It is important to stress that SWIFT does not do the actual money transfers, it simply sends standardized notifications to banks about requested transactions.